surlebeat/demeter-discord-bot/README.md

 You can run a reputation-weighted giveaway with the following command `/giveaway message:https://discord.com/channels/745336259194650788/834432995972349973/925382608970465341 weighted:True`
 A member who reacted to this message will be selected.

+## Flag a message as ignored

+Sometimes, you don't want a message to be processed by Demeter and earn reputation.
+Eg: when tagging _@everyone_ for information sharing.
+If the owner of a message reacts to his own message with the emoji 🙈 or If the community reacts to a message with the same emoji and the sum of everyone's reputation is greater than MIN_REPUTATION_IGNORE then the message is not taken into account when calculating the reputation by Demeter.
+Set the MIN_REPUTATION_IGNORE parameter via the `/guild config-2 MIN_REPUTATION_IGNORE 300`
+If this parameter is not configured or if its value is 0, then the functionality is disabled.

 ## Commands

 ## Guild